Read

 Considerations on Participation Awards For Children

-by Presenta Plaque | on Aug 09, 2013 | No Comments
+by | Aug 9, 2013 | 0 comments

 Participation awards have come to be expected in sports and other competitive settings, especially for grade school-aged children.
 Team members are rewarded regardless of their success so that everyone feels important.
 This begs the question: is it beneficial to give participation awards?
 At what point do children recognize that their achievements don’t determine their level of recognition?
 Will children stop pushing themselves to achieve when they realize it won’t give them additional praise?
 Ideally, some type of middle ground could be obtained so no one would feel left out, yet there’s still basic competition.
 Children with natural talent and skill should be rewarded, but so should the child who practiced the hardest and improved the most, even if s/he wasn’t one of the best participants.
 So where does this middle ground lie?